Dil Ki Nazar Se Khoobsurat: Plot summary

 Rahul and Madhav are childhood friends.
 As kids, Rahul enjoys success over Madhav who is average looking compared to the former.
 Aaradhya, a beautiful young girl thinks she is beautiful and deserves to be with a Prince Charming once she grows up.

-Art a school play, Rahul is selected as a prince over the more deserving Madhav but runs away on the final day.
+At a school play, Rahul is selected as a prince over the more deserving Madhav but runs away on the final day.
 Madhav is asked to step in and an unsuspecting Aradhya calls him "Brown Boo" on stage and asks for her white prince.
 This experience leaves Madhav ashamed and he develops an inferiority complex.

 15 years later

 Aradhya has grown up to be a beautiful woman.
 Rahul now owns a radio station named 93.6 Jhankar Beats and Madhav manages their radio station.

 Aradhya and her friends are given the job to select a nice photo of their principal, Bharti Periwal, for a felicitation ceremony.
-They use Photoshop to make her look younger and more attractive but the move backfires.
+They use Photoshop to make her look younger and more attractive but that move backfires.
 A scared Aradhya escapes the Principal's anger.
 Her sister advises her to take advice from the famous RJ Ehsaas.
 Aradhya instantly likes his voice and ideas.
 Aradhya vows to thank Ehsaas, whose real identity is a secret.
 It is later revealed that Madhav is RJ Ehsaas.

 A series of events lead Aradhya to finally organise a meeting with Ehsaas on the pretext of giving him the recording of a rare song and a misunderstanding leads Aradhya to assume Rahul is RJ Ehsaas.
 Madhav furthers this misunderstanding and unknowingly Rahul goes ahead with the plan.
 Aradhya and Rahul's wedding is fixed but Rahul finds out the truth and confirming that Aradhya loves Ehsaas, he has Madhav marry Aradhya without disclosing this to Aradhya or their families.
 A shattered Madhav realising Aradhya didn't know he was Ehsaas decides to divorce her after a few months.
 However, Aradhya gradually falls in love with him and they decide to stay together.
 Meanwhile, Rahul falls in love with Madhav's sister Prerna who starts working him at the radio station.
 Soon, Aradhya becomes pregnant.
 As she goes into labour, Madhav dies in an accident.
 Soon after, Dr. Shekhar delivers her baby boy who also dies.
 At the same time Shekhar's wife delivers a boy and dies in child birth.
 A disheartened Shekhar decides to swap the babies to give Madhav's family and Aradhya a chance at happiness and decides to move away.
 Aradhya names the boy Ehsaas.